FORTNITE COPYRIGHT LAWSUITS HURT BY COPYRIGHT OFFICE DENIAL

 Orange County – Crocs, the footwear company based out of Colorado, appears to be losing any hope to achieving a design patent on its well-known plastic shoes.
 It has taken 10 years for the U.S. Patent and Trademark Office to officially reject Crocs’ design patent application.
 Crocs’ patent had been rejected twice before but Crocs has now received a third rejection.

-Despite it being Crocs third rejection, Crocs still may attempt to appeal the decision, though it is loo Read the rest
+Despite it being Crocs third rejection, Crocs still may attempt to appeal the decision, t Read the rest

 TIVO WINS A PRELIMINARY PATENT RULING IN THE ITC AGAINST #COMCAST